Do you wish you knew how to talk to people with confidence? Do you find yourself becoming nervous and anxious when

-Practising like this on somebody who doesn’t seem too daunting will give you the chance to flex your social muscles, and will also start to send messages to your mind that it’s actually not that terrifying to engage in conversation with a stranger.
+Practising like this on somebody who doesn’t seem too daunting will give you the chance to flex your social muscles, and will also start to send messages to your mind that it’s actually not that dangerous to engage in conversation with a stranger.

 Bus stops are generally great places to try this out, as people are usually glad of the chance of something to occupy the boredom of waiting around for the bus to show up.

 Recently I was on holiday with my partner and we decided to make the effort to have a chat to the person next to us each time we waited for the bus into town.

 I ended up having some great conversations with people from all over the world.
 It made those waits so much more enjoyable!

-What I found really enlightening was that people were always really happy to chat – even the kind that I might have expected to be a little withdrawn – for instance young couples, or even people who didn’t speak English very well.
+What I found really enlightening was that people were always really happy to chat – even the kind that I might have expected to be a little withdrawn – for instance younger people, or even people who didn’t speak English very well.

 These random encounters can be so memorable and enriching.
 And let’s face it, far more enjoyable than hanging around bored waiting for the bus to show up.